hchood/korning/README.md

 TO DO:

+1. Create employees table

-1. Break up fields into individual fields
+2. Break up fields into individual fields
       Employee: first, last, email
       Customer: name, account number

-2. Add associations b/w models
+3. Add associations b/w models

-3. Remove unnecessary columns from Sales (e.g. product_name)
+4. Remove unnecessary columns from Sales (e.g. product_name)

-4. Create views (& controllers/actions) to display:
+5. Create views (& controllers/actions) to display:
       Employee list (employee inof must not be repeated) Customer list (Invoice freq should be listed with each customer?
 Ask about this - customers have more than one invoice freq)
       Product list